GitHubKaan/React-Native-className/README.md

 ## How to use it?
 1. Copy "Layout.tsx" into your Expo, React Native, etc. project.
-2. Create components following the style of "ExampleComponent.tsx".
+2. Create component(s) following the style of "ExampleComponent.tsx".
 3. That's it!

 ## Example